 Found In: Laundry detergents, laundry products, indoor air and dust products.

 Possible Health Concerns: Disruption of the endocrine system and have been shown to alter the mammary glands in rats.

 An inorganic gas used to disinfect, bleach and deodorize.

 Found In: Window cleaners, drain cleaners, toilet cleaners and all-purpose cleaners.

 Possible Health Concerns: May cause kidney and liver damage and irritation to the skin, eyes and lungs.

-EG’s General purpose & disinfecting cleaner: Add 20 drops each Eucalyptus, Lemon and Pine, along with 1 oz white vinegar to a 2 oz spray bottle.
-Fill to the shoulder of the bottle with water.
+EG’s General purpose & disinfecting cleaner: Add 20 drops each Eucalyptus, Lemon and Pine, along with 1 oz vinegar and 1 oz grain alcohol to a 2 oz spray bottle.
 Shake well before each use.
 Can be used on glass surfaces, windows, kitchen counters, bathroom surfaces and inside your refrigerator.

 4. Hydrochloric Acid:

 An inorganic acid used to adjust pH balance.